ieg-dhr/DigiKAR_Projektseminar/static-maps.md

 (Links to student maps to be added!)

 <em><p>2) Another approach was to connect events in one person's biography with straight lines to highlight individual mobility.
 In QGIS2, the best plug-in for converting point geometries to line geometries was <a href="https://plugins.qgis.org/plugins/pointstopaths_v02/">PointsToPaths</a>, an application developed for wildlife tracking.
 Unfortunately, this plug-in is no longer available in QGIS3.
 Alternatively, the <a href="https://plugins.qgis.org/plugins/PointConnector/">PointConnector</a> plug-in can be used.
-This plug-in, however, requires a separate source-to-target list in CSV or TXT format.</p>
+This plug-in, however, requires a separate source-to-target list in CSV or TXT format.</p></em>

-<p>The comma separated txt-file (CSV-file) containing the rules need to be formatted like this: <code>[from], [to]</code>.
-Each row results in a straight line between the two corresponding points.</p>
+<em><p>The comma separated txt-file (CSV-file) containing the rules need to be formatted like this: <code>[from], [to]</code>.
+Each row results in a straight line between the two corresponding points.</p></em>

 <h3>Example:</h3>

-<p><code>Stockholm, Paris</code>
+<code>Stockholm, Paris</code>

 <code>London, New York</code>

-  <code>Paris, London</code></p>
+<code>Paris, London</code>

-<p><Users with coding skills can write <a href="https://docs.qgis.org/2.18/en/docs/user_manual/plugins/python_console.html">Python scripts</a> to connect point geometries based on rules.</p></em>
+<em><p><Users with coding skills can write <a href="https://docs.qgis.org/2.18/en/docs/user_manual/plugins/python_console.html">Python scripts</a> to connect point geometries based on rules.</p></em>

 (Links to student maps to be added!)